comit-network/comit-rs/.github/ISSUE_TEMPLATE/feature-request.md

 **Open questions:**
 * Add a list of questions which need to be answered in combination to this ticket.

-**Definition of Done:**
+**Task list:**
-* Add a list of tasks which needs to be fulfilled.
+* Add a list of tasks which need to be fulfilled.
 This will help to identify the completion of this ticket.